dangula/passwordManager/README.md

          eg : ```{'error': {'password': ' must be between 8 an 50 chars'}}```
     3. phrase validation
        * phrase length must be between 4 and 100 chars
-       * phrase  must be alpha numberic only
+       * phrase  must be alpha numberic with spaces allowed
        * If phrase validation fails, 400 Bad Request is retruned with appropriate error eg : ```{'error': {'phrase': ' must be between 4 an 100 chars'}} ```